TonichaB/Trivia-Quiz/README.md

 2. Go to the repository for this project- /TonichaB/Niche-Crystals/
 3. Click on the code button, and copy your preferred clone link.
 4. Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.
 5. Type 'git clone' into the terminal and paste the link copied in step 3 above.
-Press enter.
+Press enter. <br>
 [Back to Contents](#contents)

 ---